patterns-app/patterns-devkit/README.md

 ### Environment and metadata

-A snapflow environment tracks the pipe graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to pipes.
+A snapflow `environment` tracks the pipe graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to pipes.
 It is associated one-to-one with a single `metadata database`.
-The primary responsibility of the metadata database is to track which pipes have processed which DataBlocks, and the state of pipes.
+The primary responsibility of the metadata database is to track which nodes have processed which DataBlocks, and the state of nodes.
 In this sense, the environment and its associated metadata database contain all the "state" of a snapflow project.
 If you delete the metadata database, you will have effectively "reset" your snapflow project.
+(You will NOT have deleted any actual data produced by the pipeline, though it will be orphaned.)

 ### Component Development

 Developing new snapflow components is straightforward and can be done as part of a snapflow `module` or as a standalone component.
+Module development guide and tools coming soon.

 ### Type system details